Cripple Creek, Colorado: History

 In 1896, Cripple Creek suffered two disastrous fires.
-The first occurred on April 25 with flames resulting from a dispute between a bartender, Otto Floto, and his dancehall girlfriend, Jennie Larue, on the second floor of the Central Dance Hall on Myers Avenue.
+The first occurred on April 25 with flames resulting from a dispute between a bartender, Otto Floto, and his dancehall girlfriend, Jennie LaRue, on the second floor of the Central Dance Hall on Myers Avenue.
 Their struggle resulted in an oil lamp being thrown setting fire to the curtains.
 The fire incinerated most buildings on Myers Avenue before it was put out.
 Four days later, another fire destroyed much of the remaining half.
 A cook at the Portland Hotel spilled a kettle of grease on a hot stove, which caused fire to travel from Myers to Bennet Avenue and burned 1/3 of Cripple Creek.
 The town was rebuilt using brick and better construction methods in a period of a few months; most historic buildings today date back to 1896.

+On March 23, 1899, Teller County was created from portions of El Paso and Fremont counties with Cripple Creek as the county seat.
 By 1900, the Cripple Creek mining district was home to 500 mines.
 By 1910, it had produced 22.4 million ounces of gold.
 Between 1894 and 1902, around 50,000 people lived in the mining district with 35,000 in the town of Cripple Creek alone making it the fourth most populous town in Colorado at the time.
 The seven adjoining boom towns includes Victor, Gillette, Alban, Independence, Goldfield, Elton, and Cameron—all of which were connected by rail.
 During the boom, there were 150 saloons, 49 grocery stores, 25 restaurants, four department stores, 12 casinos, 34 churches, a business college, a county school district with 19 schools and 118 teachers educating almost 4,000 students, 90 doctors, 40 stockbrokers, 15 newspapers, 9 assay offices, 10 barber shops, 72 lawyers, 20 houses of ill-repute, over 300 prostitutes, 26 one room cribs, and several opium dens.
 Prostitution flourished until the 1920s and was taxed at a rate of $6 a month per prostitute and $16 a month per madame.
 Pearl De Vere, a famous madame who owned The Old Homestead, a high class brothel that serviced wealthy mine owners and entrepreneurs of the area, was known to have charged clients in the upwards of $250 a night.
 Over 8,000 miners worked in the district making $3 per day.
 Most miners and foremen supplemented their incomes by as much as 1/3 through high grading.
 It was estimated that an average of $1–2 million dollars per year were stolen from the early mines through high grading.